percona/pmm/docs/how-to/configure.md

 ![!image](../_images/PMM_Settings_Advanced_Settings_Telemetry.png)

-We do not gather anything that identify a system, but the following two points should be mentioned:
+We do not gather anything that can identify your system, but consider the following:

 1. The Country Code is evaluated from the submitting IP address before being discarded.